lib-static/lib-static.github.io/content/_models/template.md

 - What it does / description
 - Why you created it
-- How it uses lib-static approach
+- How it uses Lib-Static approach

 Include some examples if applicable.